zpsettles/zpsettles.github.io/projects/circularity/README.md

 The Function is incomplete however.
 It only keeps circles that exit the right side on the screen!

 **CODE:** Add additional `if` statements to check the other three sides of the screen.
-Your Function should look like this:
+For each `if` statement, write a comment that explains what the conditional statement checks for (such as, 'what side of the screen your circle is going off the screen?'), and what happens when the condition becomes true (where do you want to place the circle once it's off the screen?).
+Adding these comments before attempting to build your remaining 3 conditional statements will help make your life a bit easier by outlining which conditions you are building for.
+Don't be the coder that finds out later you were off track simply by not knowing what condition you were testing for!
+The Function to add conditionals to should look like this:

 ```js
 game.checkCirclePosition = function(circle) {